drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/compare_field.png){: loading=lazy }
 ### Intermolecular Forces

-Electrostatic energy can be expressed as the inverse of the distance of the interacting atoms, whereas the steric energy depends on its inverse twelfth power.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/intermolecular-forces-3e47e8a7'><i class='fa fa-play' aria-hidden='true'></i></button>Electrostatic energy can be expressed as the inverse of the distance of the interacting atoms, whereas the steric energy depends on its inverse twelfth power.
 Thus, at long distances the electrostatic field drives the approach of the ligand to the active site, whereas at short ranges the steric forces become more important and control the final step of binding.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.